Ergodic Theory on Stationary Random Graphs: The Liouville property

 In the preceding theorem we saw that subexponential growth plays a crucial role.
 In the case of transitive or Cayley graphs, all the graphs considered have at most an exponential growth.
-But that there are stationary graphs with superexponential growth, here is an example. \begin{exe} Considerer an augmented Galton-Watson tree (see Example \ref{AGW}) with offspring distribution $(p_{k})_{k\geq 1}$ such that $\sum_{k\geq 1}k p_{k}= \infty$.
+But there are stationary graphs with superexponential growth, here is an example. \begin{exe} Let $(G,\rho)$ be an augmented Galton-Watson tree (see Example \ref{AGW}) with offspring distribution $(p_{k})_{k\geq 1}$ such that $\sum_{k\geq 1}k p_{k}= \infty$.
 We have \end{exe}

+We can also extend the ``fundamental inequality'' for groups \cite{Gui80} or homogeneous graphs \cite{KW02}.
+The proof is mutatis-mutandis the same as in the group case

-\begin{corollary} Let $(G,\rho)$ be a stationary and ergodic random graph of degree almost surely bounded by $M>0$.
-Conditionally on $(G,\rho)$ let $(X_{n})_{n\geq 0}$ be the simple random walk on $G$ starting from $\rho$.
-We denote \emph{the speed} of the random walk by $s$ and \emph{the exponential volume growth} of $G$ by $v$, namely Then the mean entropy $h$ of $(G,\rho)$ satisfies In particular $h =0 \iff s =0$ and if $s$ or $v$ is null then $(G,\rho)$ is almost surely Liouville. \end{corollary} \begin{rek} This is an extension of the ``fundamental inequality'' for groups \cite[Theorem 1]{Ver00}, see also \cite[Theorem 5.3.]{KW02} for homogeneous graphs. \end{rek}
+\begin{proposition} Let $(G,\rho)$ be a stationary and ergodic random graph of degree almost surely bounded by $M>0$.
+Conditionally on $(G,\rho)$, let $(X_{n})_{n\geq 0}$ be the simple random walk on $G$ starting from $\rho$.
+We denote \emph{the speed} of the random walk by $s$ and \emph{the exponential volume growth} of $G$ by $v$, namely Then the mean entropy $h$ of $(G,\rho)$ satisfies In particular $h =0 \iff s =0$ and if $s$ or $v$ is null then $(G,\rho)$ is almost surely Liouville. \end{proposition} \proof Since $(G,\rho)$ is ergodic, we know from Theorem \ref{range}\eqref{speed} that $n^{-1} \op{d}_{\op{gr}}^G(X_0,X_n)$ converges almost surely and in $\mathbb{L}^1(\mathbb{P})$ towards $s \geq0$.
+In particular if $s>0$, for every $\varepsilon\in ]0,s[$ we have \textit{Lower bound.} We suppose $s>0$ otherwise the lower bound is trivial.
+We have At this point we use the Varopoulos-Carne estimates (see \cite[Theorem 12.1]{LP10}), for the probability inside the logarithm.
+Hence,